npcardoso/MHS2/README.md

 0 0
 ```

-### Options

 ## Benchmarking

-In order to test the performance of this implementation, we include a
+In order to test the performance of this implementation, a
-spectra generation tool.
+spectra generation tool is included.
 This tool randomly generates spectra based on 4 parameters:

 * `M`: number of components